Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

-On the left side, there is the Harmony column which provides a full-on harmonize pedal, and you can use the expression pedal to switch between the notes in the intervals or blend them together.
+On the left side is the Harmony column, which provides a full-on harmonize pedal, and you can use the expression pedal to switch between the notes in the intervals or blend them together.

-The Whammy V is a great option for those that want a pitch shifter that comes with an expression pedal, rather than just a pure harmonize effect.
+The Whammy V is an excellent option for those who want a pitch shifter with an expression pedal, rather than just a pure harmonize effect.

 If you love to bend pitches and shift them while creating unique sounds, this is the pedal for you!

 The Quintessence Harmony pedal is an intelligent harmonizer effects unit that features TC Electronic’s MASH technology and TonePrint editing.
 This polyphonic pitch shifter can be quite useful in many styles, from country and southern rock to metal.

 Thanks to the MASH technology, the TC Electronic Quintessence Harmony pedal allows you to bend harmonized notes without moving a finger.
 And with TC Electronic’s proprietary TonePrint technology, you can choose exotic scales and custom intervals for harmonies.